-The lush forests and numerous rivers of Northern California's Coastal range and Klamath Mountains make the perfect location for a rafting trip.
-Rafting the Rivers of California's North Coast provides more than than just the opportunity for endless quality whitewater but also the chance to experience the beauty and remoteness of the Six Rivers National Park like few others have.
-Great people, history, wildlife and amazing camping locations make rafting on any of Northern California's coastal river's a memorable adventure, the epic whitewater make these rafting trips unforgettable.
+The lush forests and numerous rivers of Northern California's Coastal Range and Klamath Mountains make the perfect location for a rafting trip.
+Rafting the rivers of California's North Coast provides more than than just the opportunity for endless quality whitewater, but also the chance to experience the beauty and remoteness of the Six Rivers National Park like few others have.
+Great people, history, wildlife and amazing camping locations make rafting on any of Northern California's coastal rivers a memorable adventure, the epic whitewater makes these rafting trips unforgettable.

 California Salmon River Rafting